 Under the FDA's phased submission process, we made a first-phased submission covering just the DS during the first quarter of 2019.
 The first-phased DS submission included data from the DS Registration Batches produced at commercial scale in our new DS manufacturing facility.
 This first-phased submission was followed by a second-phased submission covering both the DS and the formulated Drug Product (DP), during the first quarter of 2021.
 The second-phased DS and DP submission responded to comments raised by the FDA regarding the first-phased DS submission and included detailed information about the manufacturing process and controls for DP.
 One of the key components of the second-phased DS and DP submission was also demonstrating stability of the product through expiry.
 During the third quarter of 2021, the FDA issued a Technical Section Incomplete Letter with regard to this second-phased DS and DP submission.
-This response was not unexpected as it is common for the FDA to issue queries and comments, especially related to an aseptic DP submission with associated sterilization validation information.
+This response was not unexpected as it is common for the FDA to issue queries and comments, especially related to an aseptic DP submission.
 We made a second submission of the DS and DP Technical Section during the first quarter of 2022.
 During the third quarter of 2022, we received a Technical Section Incomplete Letter from the FDA with regards to this second DS and DP submission of the CMC Technical Section.
-We have been working diligently to make this third submission as soon as possible, while not allowing the urgency to file reduce our opportunity for success.
-As previously disclosed, the submission requires that external laboratories complete several critical path items regarding our analytical testing.
-While we have made significant progress in addressing these issues, there still remains one key area that we need to complete with testing from external laboratories to finalize the submission.
-We previously disclosed our intention to make this submission by the end of April 2023.
-With all that in mind, we are now projecting that we will make this submission during the second quarter of 2023.
-We are also completing preparations for the pre-approval re-inspection of our manufacturing facility, and intend to notify the FDA of our readiness for the pre-approval re-inspection as part of our third CMC submission.
-Continued focus on these preparations is critical to a successful pre-approval re-inspection outcome.
+We are working diligently to make this third submission as soon as possible, while not allowing the urgency to file reduce our opportunity for success.
+The submission required that internal and external laboratories re-develop and qualify several analytical tests and associated controls.
+We are responding to the limited number of open issues and anticipate that we will make this third DS and DP submission of the CMC Technical Section shortly after the filing date of this Quarterly Report.
 We expect a response from the FDA to this submission after the statutory six-month review period.
-If the FDA issues a Technical Section Complete Letter in response to this third submission, we believe that we could commence commercial sales approximately eight months from the submission date, allowing for the sixmonth CMC review period followed by a two-month administrative review period.
+If the FDA issues a Technical Section Complete Letter in response to this third submission, we believe that we could commence commercial sales approximately eight months from the submission date, allowing for the six-month CMC review period followed by a two-month administrative review period.

 While being prudent with how much cash we invest into inventory that would have short expiry dating if market launch is delayed, we have built and are building more DS inventory during 2022 and 2023 to bridge the transition between DP supply from our contract manufacturer to our own in-house production.
-Our contract manufacturer has agreed to convert this DS to DP during the middle of 2023 with associated product expirations during the middle of 2025.
+Our contract manufacturer has agreed to convert this DS to DP during the second half of 2023 with associated product expirations 18 to 24 months from date of manufacture.
 This inventory must support the market needs and have sufficient dating to bridge the transition from our contract manufacturing agreement to when our in-house DP production is approved by the FDA.
 We must consider short expiry dating in the event that our NADA approval is delayed as well as manage the number of new customers we obtain at launch in order to minimize potential supply disruptions.